ClayAssis/ClayAssis/README.md

 ## Data Science Projects:

+### BirdVisionBR

+The project aims to generate a classifier and object detection of Brazilian Birds by image.
+For this, photos from the WikiAves website (https://www.wikiaves.com.br/) are being used used.

 ### [Cardiovascular Disease Detection]( https://github.com/ClayAssis/Predicting-Cardiovascular-Diseases )

 Building a Machine Learning Model to detect cardiovascular disease in early stages leverage the diagnostic precision made by health professionals.